• Skip to primary navigation

 • Place the cookie balls onto the baking tray and use your knuckle or finger to press an indent into the mixture (not the whole way through!).

-• Use a teaspoon to place a very small amount of jam into each indent.
+• Use a teaspoon to place a very small amount of jam into each indent (approximately ⅛th of a teaspoon).

 • Bake the cookies for approximately 10 minutes or until lightly golden.